 The length of your grabber is relative to your total presentation time.
 For a 2-minute presentation, it should be quite brief – maybe one sentence.
 For a 16-minute team presentation, a 45-60 second grabber would be appropriate.

-In this part of your presentation, you’ll deliver detailed information.
+In this part of your presentation, you will deliver detailed information.
 Depending on the length of the presentation and your purpose, you might have two to five points in the body.

 - Key point 1 A major point that supports your thesis and may have supporting sub-points